-[Subs.
-(8), previously subs.
-(7), renumbered by s.
-5 (b) of Act No. 100 of 1997.]
+[S 14(8) amended by s 5 of Act 100 of 1997 with effect from 28 November 1997.]

-- 15. Status of public schools.-Every public school is a juristic person, with legal capacity to perform its functions in terms of this Act. - 16.
-Governance and professional management of public schools.-(1) Subject to this Act, the governance of every public school is vested in its governing body and it may perform only such functions and obligations and exercise only such rights as prescribed by the Act.
+15. Status of public schools

+Every public school is a juristic person, with legal capacity to perform its functions in terms of this Act.

+16. Governance and professional management of public schools

+(1) Subject to this Act, the governance of every public school is vested in its governing body and may perform only such functions and obligations and exercise only such rights as prescribed by the Act.